 (d) the Public Trustee as defined in the Public Trustee Act 1941 section 2.

 Notes

-This is a compilation of the Fair Trading (Prepaid Funerals Code of Practice) Regulations 2020.
+This is a compilation of the Fair Trading (Prepaid Funerals Code of Practice) Regulations 2020 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.

 Compilation table